boubacardabo/projet_ia_telecom/README.md

   1. Connect to Télécom Paris network using OpenVPN GUI.
 Follow the steps [here](https://eole.telecom-paris.fr/vos-services/services-numeriques/connexions-aux-reseaux/openvpn-avec-windows).

   2. Connect by SSH to one of Télécom GPU clusters.
 See how to do it [here](resources/GPU_access.md).

   3. Launch an LLM inference server.
 See how to do it [here](OpenLLM/OpenLLM.md).

 - Now, you need to make an SSH tunnel between your local machine and the remote machine.
 See how to do it [here](resources/tunnel_SSH.md).

+⚠️Now, you have the possibility can connect yourself by SSH to the GPU directly from the web interface.⚠️

 Normally, you should now ready to use the application.